awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="iam-2-remediation"></a>

 To resolve this issue, [create an IAM group](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html), and attach the policy to the group\.
 Then, [add the users to the group](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_manage_add-remove-users.html)\.
 The policy is applied to each user in the group\.
-To remove a policy attached directly to a user, see [Deleting IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-delete.html) in the *IAM User Guide*\.
+To remove a policy attached directly to a user, see [Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.

 ## \[IAM\.3\] IAM users' access keys should be rotated every 90 days or less<a name="fsbp-iam-3"></a>